a7medkhaled/reactNativeConfigTutorial/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# splash screen

+npx react-native generate-bootsplash assets/splash_logo.png \
+ --logo-width=100 \

+this will generate the assets to the folder called assets

+copy them to the right place after that